-The large-scale acquisition of land in the global South – often referred to as “land grabbing” or “the global land rush” – has received much attention from academics, policy-makers and the media in recent years.
-Especially following the food crisis (2003-08), and stimulated by the growing demand for bio-energy, pressure on land in developing countries has intensified.
+The large-scale acquisition of land in the Global South – often referred to as “land grabbing” or “the global land rush” – has received much attention from academics, policy-makers and the media in recent years.
+Especially following the food crisis (2003-2008) and stimulated by the growing demand for bio-energy, pressure on land in developing countries has intensified.
 Besides the demand for agricultural land, current land acquisitions are also related to tourism development, mineral extraction, industrial development, urbanization and even nature conservation.
 Local populations are often left defenseless in this ‘rush for land’ and governments lack capacity to address these challenges – or are sometimes themselves the drivers.
 As a result, access to and use of land and other natural resources, particularly in the developing world, is being transformed irreversibly.

-The tutorials in the two-week course provide a general overview of important themes such as the global land rush, land governance, land administration and land issues in post-conflict situations.
+The lectures in the two-week course provide a general overview of important themes such as the global land rush, land governance, land administration and land issues in post-conflict situations.
 This overview is complemented by a mix of case studies that illustrate issues and trends in specific contexts.
 Cases highlighted in previous LANDac summer schools include (trans)national land investments in Indonesia and the Philippines; government-led land acquisition and resettlement policies in India; real estate development for residential tourism in Costa Rica; land governance solutions in countries with weak institutions such as Burkina Faso; land administration and social justice in Brazil; challenges for participatory land governance in Mozambique; and coping with urban pressures on agricultural land in Vietnam.